wheelie/wheelie/README.rst

     // importing your gulp reference
     var gulp = require('gulp');

-    // importing Wheelie constructor and a list of tasks (recipe) var Wheelie = require('wheelie');
+    // importing Wheelie constructor and a recipe var Wheelie = require('wheelie');
     var recipe = require('wheelie-recipe');

-    // adding a recipe to Wheelie, using "watch" as default task var wheelie = new Wheelie();
+    // adding a Wheelie recipe
+    var wheelie = new Wheelie();
     wheelie.add(recipe);
-    wheelie.setDefault('watch');
     wheelie.build();

     // <-- at this point, Gulp is configured with a set of tasks available in the wheelie-recipe package